S-CHOI-S/RMA1Sim/README.md

-# Developing an Adaptive Locomotion Strategy for a Quadruped Robot
+# Efficient and Adaptive Quadrupedal Locomotion on Diverse Terrains Using Advanced RL Techniques
 #### [MEU5053] Machine Learning And Programming (2024Y: First Semester)
 > This project referred to Antonilo's research on [rl_locomotion](https://github.com/antonilo/rl_locomotion)